usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 Adding Security Patches
 ~~~~~~~~~~~~~~~~~~~~~~~

 When a scan is imported as an appliance template all the native packages detected from the scan are compared with the UForge AppCenter package repositories.
 UForge AppCenter will immediately inform you whether new package versions are available for your scan report.
 Using the “appliance update” feature, a graph is displayed showing you all the available updates and allows the user to update the appliance template to the latest available packages.
 Once the appliance template has been updated, the user can then generate the machine image and register the machine image on the target environment.
-The migrated instance will have the latest packages updates.
+The migrated instance will have the latest package updates.

 Of course this is not the only way to update a migrated system.
 The administrator can update the live system using the standard operating system update mechanism.
 Depending on the operating system this will be yum, apt, yast etc.  The administrator can run this update manually, or add a boot script in the appliance template that carries out the update during first boot.